piku/kata/README.md

 # kata

+Kata is a tool for deploying and managing applications using systemd, Podman, and Caddy.
+It simplifies the process of creating, updating, and destroying application instances while providing a consistent environment for development and production, and is a direct descendant of `piku`.

 > Kata (型), meaning "form," "model," or "pattern."
 This aligns with the structured approach of systemd unit files, Dockerfiles/Quadlets for Podman, and Caddyfiles, representing the defined "forms" for deploying and managing applications

 # Requirements